sharwell/developer.rackspace.com/src/docs/cloud-monitoring/getting-started/index.rst

 Workflow
 --------
 * Create an entity to represent the item you want to monitor.
-For example, the entity might represent a web site.
+For example, the entity might represent a website.

 * Attach a predefined check to the entity.
-For example, you could use the PING check to monitor your web site's public IP address.
+For example, you could use the PING check to monitor your website's public IP address.

 * Create notifications and notification plans.
 A notification lets you define an action which Cloud Monitoring uses to communicate with you when a problem occurs.
 Notification plans allow you to organize a set of several notifications, or actions.